We never see the far side of the Moon. Do you think it looks identical to the near side that we do see?

 On October 4, 1959, Russia's Luna 3 was launched towards the Moon, where it later became the first vehicle to send back images of the Moon's far side.

-Surprise!
-The distant hemisphere looked entirely different: Instead of dark lava spots, this side has many craters—scars received during its first few hundred million years of life.
+The distant hemisphere looked entirely different: Instead of the large dark lava spots that we see on the “near side,” the far side has many craters—scars received during its first few hundred million years of life.

 The Dark Side?